 Both individual observations and studies show that Deaf people's eyesight is sharper and has larger peripheral vision.

-Something catching my attention was that my highly-visual hearing daughter, who has been exposed to native ASL (American Sign Language) as a first language since birth, demonstrated her well-developed peripheral vision as early as age one.
+Something catching my attention was that my highly-visual hearing daughter who was born to Deaf families and who has been exposed to native ASL (American Sign Language) as a first language since birth, demonstrated her well-developed peripheral vision as early as age one.
 She responded without looking at me signing from time to time.

 It's not uncommon that Deaf people listened to other ASL speakers out of peripheral vision.
 For example, a signer was talking in ASL while I was listening out of peripheral vision while I was busy attending to my toddler.